Training Artificial Intelligence with Real Heart: Legitimize, Confirm, Reinforce

 So, when a request comes in to “redesign an app,” start by abstracting that request into the underlying goals that the user accomplishes while using the app.
 Then, use primary research to validate that those goals are real and dig into how they are accomplished today.
 You may learn that users don’t care about what you think they do.
 You might also learn that an app isn’t even the right enabler for their goal.

-At the end of this process, you will get a list of things to build that will improve the user’s experience… they just might not be the ones you expected.
+At the end of this process, you will get a list of things to build that will improve the user’s experience.
+They just might not be the ones you expected.

 Only feed de-risked features into the Agile process